 There are points of criticism, if only a few.
 First, that loud Synthex fan.
 A tractor in your studio, technically a necessary evil (well, there might have been other possibilities for temperature stabilization), but acoustically, of course, a no-go.
 Solution: Have a quieter fan installed.
 Second, the lack of XLR audio outputs.
 See Jupiter-8, see Memorymoog – both offer unbalanced and balanced out(s).
 And third, the lack of a headphone socket.
 But that’s it.

 The Elka Synthex does not have the cult status of a Roland Jupiter-8, which is reflected in its (relatively) stable secondhand market value.
-Located in the mid-range price area of those classic poly analog synthesizers – side by side with the Rhodes Chroma, Moog Memorymoog and Oberheim Matrix-12 – the Synthex asking price ranges from 7,000 to 12,000 Euros / USD (2019 – 2021).
+Located in the mid-range price area of those classic poly analog synthesizers – side by side with the Rhodes Chroma, Moog Memorymoog and Oberheim Matrix-12 – the Synthex asking price ranged from 8,000 to 12,000 Euros / USD (2019 – 2021).
 Now, in 2022, prices shot up again.
 In April / May 2022 first Synthex auctions appeared with an asking of approx. 18,000 Euros / USD.
 And prices will continue to rise …

 There is a modern, quasi rack version of the Synthex, a clone named Xerxes (many thanks to Jeff for reminding us).
 Black Corporation has clearly modeled its instrument on the classic Elka synthesizer.
 Beyond that, however, we cannot draw any further comparison between the two synths.

 Simple reason: a clone is a clone is a clone.
 No comment.
 Modern SMD technology, compact rack format, the lack of those important Synthex performance areas such as joystick or 4-track sequencer, the absence of the filter CV-In port … Xerxes is a clone, a good-sounding and independent instrument.
 The bandpass filter, for example, sounds really convincing.
 And then there is polyphonic aftertouch!
 However, it’s not a Synthex.